rfboerwinkle/polaris-backend/architecture.md

 ## Links

-The client-side engine communicates with the client via **TODO**.
+The client-side engine communicates with the client via web assembly import.

 The server-side engine communicates with the central application server via POSIX pipes.
-The specifics can be found in **TODO**.
+The specifics can be found in the backend repository, in the file `engine.md`.

 # Database